New to Keto? Here are 5 Easy Ways to Cut Carbs for Good!

 Hip Tip: Cauliflower tends to hold a lot of water, so be sure to drain cooked, riced cauliflower well before adding to recipes.

 Truthfully, what’s bread but the least amazing part of any sandwich?
-And with so many options, like these simple Fat Head bagels, you won’t even miss it.
-You can also wrap sandwiches with thin cheese slices or lettuce instead of bread.
+And with so many keto store-bought and homemade options, like this incredible cloud bread or simple keto bagels, you won’t even miss traditional slices.
+You can also wrap sandwiches with thin cheese slices or lettuce instead of bread too.

 Nix sugary drinks.

 Drinking your carbs is worse than eating them.
-Skip the fruit juices, sodas, and sugary Starbucks drinks, and opt for low-carb options like unsweetened iced tea, the keto copycat Wendy’s Frosty and coconut oil blended coffee.
+Skip the fruit juices, sodas, and sugary Starbucks drinks (we’ve got keto options for you there instead), and opt for low-carb options like unsweetened iced tea, our famous keto copycat Wendy’s Frosty, and coconut oil blended coffee.

-Hip Tip: Hate the taste of water?
-Add cucumber slices and mint to a chilled pitcher of water for some oomph.
+Hip Tip: You could also add cucumber slices and mint to a chilled pitcher of water for some oomph.

 Watch your booze.

-Hip Tip: Hard liquor contains few-to-no-carbs, but enjoy responsibly.
+Hip Tip: Hard liquor contains few-to-no-carbs, but as always, enjoy responsibly.

 Track your macros.